sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

     </p>
     You probably noticed that these two figures have an extra rule, `fastq_qc_sol4`.
 It is the rule implemented in the supplementary exercise below.

-### Optimising resource usage in a workflow
+### Optimising resource usage in a workflow by multithreading

-This part is about resource usage in Snakemake.
-It is quite long, so do it only if you finished all the other exercises.
+!!! warning "This part is about CPU usage in Snakemake.
+It is quite long, so do it only if you finished all the other exercises."

-#### Multithreading

 When working with real, larger, datasets, some processes can take a long time to run.
 Fortunately, computation time can be decreased by running jobs in parallel and using several [threads](https://en.wikipedia.org/wiki/Thread_(computing)) or [cores](https://en.wikipedia.org/wiki/Multi-core_processor) for a single job.